rthalley/dnspython/README.md

 New since 1.12.0:

-        Single source support for python 2 and python 3.
+	Dnspython now uses a single source for Python 2 and Python 3, eliminating the painful merging between the Python 2 and Python 3 branches.
 Thank you so much to Arthur Gautier for taking on this challenge and making it work!
 It was a big job!

 	Support for Python older than 2.6 dropped.

-	XXX TBD XXX
+	Support for Python older than 3.3 dropped.

+	Zone origin can be specified as a string.

+	A rich string representation for all DNSExceptions.

+	setuptools has replaced distutils

+	Added support for CAA, CDS, CDNSKEY, EUI48, EUI64, and URI RR types.

+	Names now support the pickle protocol.

+	Ports can be specified per-nameserver in the stub resolver.

 Bugs fixed since 1.12.0:

-	XXX TBD XXX
+    A number of Unicode name bugs have been fixed.

+	resolv.conf processing now rejects lines with too few tokens.

+	NameDicts now keep the max-depth value correct, and update properly.

 New since 1.11.1: